dmagliola/happy_queues/README.md

 This will fail the job and generally make it retry, and it gives you time to remove the job from that "retry" queue and start the queue again.

+This is useful in systems like Sidekiq were stopping a running job is hard or not at all possible.

-It also makes sense to put these intensive, non-latency sensitive jobs in the "heaviest" queue because it's the one more likely to get turned off under intense load (see point below).
+It also makes sense to put these database intensive jobs in the "slowest" queue because it's the one more likely to get turned off under intense load (see point below).